amcaron1/Scrape/README.md

 Overview

-An application that scrapes the “History Today” website for articles and allows users to save the articles to a database along with their notes about the articles.
+An application that scrapes the “World History” website for articles and allows users to save the articles to a database along with their notes about the articles.

 Details